-In panel A, we plotted a heatmap of birth seasonality along gradients of environmental seasonality and productivity.
-Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day).characteris Panel B represents the distribution of birth seasonality values observed in the heatmap.
-The black dot indicates the mean value while the black horizontal line indicates the median value.
-In panels C and D, we represented the same data, focusing on the effect of environmental seasonality for panel C and productivity for panel D, in interaction with the other.
+Panel A shows a heatmap of birth seasonality along gradients of environmental seasonality and productivity (normal conditions are represented by a seasonality and a productivity of 1).
+The other parameters remain unchanged (unpredictability of 1, growth rate of 5g/day, IBI of 1.7 years, infant mortality of 11.61%).
+Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day).
+Grey cells represent non-viable environments characterised by a fitness of zero (regardless of the phenology strategy followed), where r cannot be computed and generates missing values.
+Panel B and C represent the same data, focusing on the effect of environmental seasonality for panel B and productivity for panel C, in interaction with the other.

+The variation of birth seasonality observed throughout this environmental landscape results from various levels of selection pressure (Fig. 3a-c), with a steeper selection in seasonal environments leading to highest birth seasonality (Fig. 3c).